 Abertay graduates to build world-first mobile phone game to seek cancer curesBy Abertay University Jul 19, 2013 5:43PM UTC

 Cancer Research UK has hired games and software development agency Guerilla Tea to build the charity’s first mobile phone game to pinpoint new genetic causes of cancer – accelerating potential new cures.
-These apps combined with resources such as FightMesothelioma.com can help to combat and cope with many forms of cancer.

 The agency will work closely with Cancer Research UK’s scientists to develop a game, working title GeneGame, that anyone with a smart phone and five minutes to spare can play to analyse Cancer Research UK’s gene data.
 The game will launch in the UK later this year.